AlexAtkinson/github-action-gitops-autover/README.md

 - Specifying custom branch names to indicate MINOR and PATCH versions.
 - Subdirectory specific versioning.
 - Full GH Actions Workflow Example, including tagging and GH release.
+- CAN'T DO: unshallow from last version tag to latest commit to...
+Seems a limitation of (git at first glance).